- Diabetic Eye Disease |

 You should adhere to the recommended guidelines as to when to first be seen and how you should be followed:

-- Type 1 Diabetes: Within 5 yars of being diagnosed, then every year thereafter
+- Type 1 Diabetes: Within 5 years of being diagnosed, then every year thereafter

-- Type 2 Diabetes: When diagnosed, then ever year thereafter
+- Type 2 Diabetes: When diagnosed, then every year thereafter

 - During pregnancy: During the first trimester

 Your ophthalmologist may need to see you more frequently based on the severity of your disease or the concern for possible progression.